How to Increment and Decrement a Variable in Bash: Counter Examples

 Updated on

-3 min read
+5 min read

 One of the most common arithmetic operations when writing Bash scripts is incrementing and decrementing variables.
 This is most often used in loops as a counter, but it can occur elsewhere in the script as well.

-Incrementing and Decrementing means adding or subtracting a value (usually 1), respectively, from the value of a numeric variable.
+Incrementing and decrementing means adding or subtracting a value (usually 1), respectively, from the value of a numeric variable.
 The arithmetic expansion can be performed using the double parentheses ((...)) and $((...)) or with the let built-in command.

-Using + and - Operators
+Using the + and - Operators

 i=$((i+1))